CPRE Hampshire Countryside Awards

 Read the press release of the event and the 2014 scheme.

-We are now open for nominations for the 2014 awards.
-An overview is given below, as well as how to submit your nomination.
+Hurry!
+Nominations close on 18th July 2014.
+An overview of the awards and how to submit your nomination are shown below.
 Full details will be found in our Guidance for Applicants (PDF).
 Good luck!

 This year there are four categories, which are: